cmdcolin/travigraph/README.md

 This program uses the command line tools for Travis-CI to download the build statistics on a given project and then it graphs the results using R and ggplot2.

-The code is made of several modules

-1. travigraph - A command line runner that downloads "pages" of builds in JSON format and runs `jq` to format the output
+The main program travigraph runs ruby-based travis command line tool to get build times and runs [jq](http://stedolan.github.io/jq/) and plot.R to format the output.
-4. plot.R - Rendering CSV results with ggplot2

 Pre-requisites
 ---------------

 - travis command line tool e.g. `gem install travis`
-- jq, a javascript JSON parser
+- jq, a javascript JSON parser `brew install jq`
-- R packages e.g. 'ggplot2', 'lubridate', 'scales'
+- R packages e.g. 'ggplot2', 'lubridate', 'scales', 'RColorBrewer'

 Note: the travis command line tool should also be authenticated to your account.
 See http://www.rubydoc.info/gems/travis/1.8.0 for more info.

 Example
 -------